logaretm/villus/docs/content/guide/plugins.md

 interface ClientPluginContext {
   useResult: (result: OperationResult<unknown>, terminate?: boolean) => void; // used to signal that the plugin found a result for the operation
-  setOperationContext: (opts: FetchOptions) => void; // Updates the operation context (opContext), useful to set any headers
   afterQuery: (cb: AfterQueryCallback) => void; // Registers a callback to do something after the query is finished and the pipeline is done
   operation: {
     query: DocumentNode | string; // The query/mutation to be executed